RitamNandi/TaylorCaptionGenerator/README.md

 # Taylor Caption Generator
 AI@UIUC Technical Staff Application second-round open-ended project.

-Upload any image and the web app outputs a Taylor Swift lyric that best captions the photo.
+Upload any image and the web app outputs a Taylor Swift lyric that best captions the photo, includes the song and album if they aren't unreleased

 **How to run**:
 1. `git clone https://github.com/RitamNandi/TaylorCaptionGenerator.git`